Didi Gregorius: Cincinnati Reds

+Minor leagues

 Jim Stoeckel, a scout for the Cincinnati Reds of Major League Baseball (MLB), became interested in Gregorius after watching him play an under-18 tournament with the Dutch Antilles in 2006.
 The Reds signed Gregorius as an international free agent two years later at the behest of Stoeckel, for a signing bonus of $50,000.
 The Seattle Mariners and San Diego Padres had also expressed interest in Gregorius, but he chose to sign with the Reds because they offered him an opportunity to begin playing professional baseball in the United States rather than in the Venezuelan or Dominican Summer Leagues.
 He made his professional baseball debut in 2008 with the Gulf Coast Reds, a Rookie League team.
 His rookie outing was mostly unremarkable, with a .155 batting average in 109 plate appearances, as well as 10 strikeouts and 12 errors in 134 chances.

-In 2009, Gregorius primarily appeared with the Rookie-level Billings Mustangs of the Pioneer League, batting .314 in 50 games, but he also played in the Class A-Advanced Florida State League for the Sarasota Reds.
-In 22 games with Sarasota, Gregorius batted .254, with eight runs, four doubles, and two RBIs.
-The following year, while playing with the Class A Dayton Dragons, the Reds' farm system took notice of Gregorius' powerful infield arm, as well as his speed on the base path: he fell one triple short of the club record with 11, and stole 16 bases, in addition to hitting .273 with five home runs.
-On August 31, after Miguel Rojas was promoted to Double-A, Gregorius joined the Class A-Advanced Lynchburg Hillcats to serve as that team's starting shortstop.
+In 2009, Gregorius primarily appeared with the rookie-level Billings Mustangs of the Pioneer League, batting .314 in 50 games, but he also played in the High-A Florida State League for the Sarasota Reds.
+In 22 games with Sarasota, Gregorius batted .254, with eight runs, four doubles, and two RBI.
+The following year, while playing with the Single-A Dayton Dragons, the Reds' farm system took notice of Gregorius' powerful infield arm, as well as his speed on the base path: he fell one triple short of the club record with 11, and stole 16 bases, in addition to hitting .273 with five home runs.
+On August 31, after Miguel Rojas was promoted to Double-A, Gregorius joined the High-A Lynchburg Hillcats to serve as that team's starting shortstop.
 He played seven games with Lynchburg, batting .240 with six hits and four runs.
 After the regular season, Gregorius played in the Australian Baseball League with the Canberra Cavalry, where he was named as the ABL's Defensive Player of the Year.
 Despite batting only .189, he enjoyed his time in Australia, and said that playing against major league veterans helped him when he returned to the United States.